 Vocational Education and Training in Schools (VETiS) focuses on delivering qualifications to provide school students with the skills and knowledge required for employment in specific industries.

-The Trade Skills Assessment and Gap Training Program aims to assess the skills of experienced individuals who can demonstrate substantial competency in a priority trade qualification and provide gap training of no more than 40 per cent of the funded competencies to complete the trade qualification.
+The Trade Skills Assessment and Gap Training program aims to assess the skills of experienced individuals who can demonstrate substantial competency in a priority trade qualification and provide gap training of no more than 40% of the funded competencies to complete the trade qualification.

 Find vocational education and training (VET) and apprentice/trainee participation activity data and statistics.

 If you have a complaint relating to misleading advertising, such as a response to a job advertisement has been unknowingly referred to another training provider to enrol in a government subsidised qualification, contact the Training Scammer Hotline – Queensland Training Ombudsman on 1800 773 048 or email@example.com to look into your issue or complaint.